m3g/LAPM.jl/docs/src/experimental.md

 ## SH3 and DM1 - Pielak data.

-Pannel A is for unfolding of SH3, pannel B for the dissociation of the GB1 dimer.
+Panel A is for unfolding of SH3, panel B for the dissociation of the GB1 dimer.

 ```@example mvalue
 using PDBTools